piyushagarwal08/JU-Notes/Automation.md

 ## SCHEDULE
 * It can be used to schedule a particular bot and for it t, the machine password is mandatory to be specified

+# Practical
+# Recorders
+* There are 3 types of Recorders:
+  1. Smart Recorder
+  2. Screen Recorder
+  3. Web Recorder

+## Smart Recorder
+* It captures the coordinates
+* It captures the image in background
+* It captures the object

+## Screen Recorder
+* Captures mouse movements,clicks and keystrokes

+## Web Recorder
+* Based or made for internet related tasks, IE supportable 100% and only
+* It provides encoding feature of different languages